HubSpot/sprocket/README.md

 ```
 class ApiError(message, status_code, error_dict, errors)
 ```
-message <= string with a message for the API user status_code <= integer with an HTTP error code error_dict <= dictionary with multiple messages for the user error <= list of strings, messages for the user
+`message` string with a message for the API user

+`status_code` integer with an HTTP error code

+`error_dict` dictionary with multiple messages for the user

+`error` list of strings, messages for the user

 Raise an ApiError exception to let Sprocket handle rendering an error response for you.